 The Council's archives comprise the historical records of the Waimakariri District Council and the local authorities which amalgamated to form the Council.

 Cemetery records for the Council-owned cemeteries have been digitised and can be electronically searched in our cemetery database.

-The Waimakariri District Council Archives are held at Recall, a large records and archives storage facility that supports many large public and private organisations.
+The Waimakariri District Council Archives are held at Iron Mountain, a large records and archives storage facility that supports many large public and private organisations.

-Send any requests for information or queries to email@example.com or phone Records on 03 311 8900 and suitable arrangements will be made for viewing at the Rangiora Service Centre.
+Send any requests for information or queries to email@example.com or phone Information Management on 03 311 8900 and suitable arrangements will be made for viewing at the Rangiora Service Centre.

 There may be limitations placed on some parts of the archives collection, either due to restricted content or extreme fragility of the items.
 The Archivist will advise of any limitations.